-Grazing is a type of disturbance that can harm the vegetation leading to a degradation of the vegetation cover, over time, under unsuitable grazing strategies.
-The SDa3 simulations, testing the impact of the grazers with the model ViSTA GrAM (Table 2), showed little influence of grazing on vegetation final states.
-Even if these results are not very different from those obtained by the original model ViSTA M17 (Mayaud et al., 2017a), the ViSTA GrAM model simulations presented additional insights on the interaction between grazers and vegetation in Southern African semi-arid environments.
-While the vegetation was not altered by the grazing enough to produce a change in its spatial organisation or coverage, the impact of the grazing was noticeable when looking at the evolution of the total biomass of grasses between the update of vegetation and the response in the mean growth of the grasses.
-The combination of a decrease of the available grass biomass and an increase of the mean growth of the grass under an increasing stocking rate applied in the simulations suggest that the environment can compensate for the action of the grazer.
-The grasses observed an increasing growth rate under grazing, allowing for the environment to recuperate the foraged biomass.
-This compensation mechanism is already recognized in multiple previous studies (Hickman and Hartnett, 2002; Leriche et al., 2001; McNaughton, 1983) as able to highly limit the degradation of vegetation under low to moderate stocking regime.
-Under an intensive stocking regime, the regrowth rate of the vegetation does not equate to the grazing degradation and results in a change in the vegetation spatial reorganization and a decrease of the grass proportion (Aubault et al., 2015; Hickman and Hartnett, 2002; Jeltsch et al., 1997a).
-The maximum stocking rate an environment can sustainably carry is highly variable based on the vegetation species, the nutrient availability, and the water availability (Hickman and Hartnett, 2002; McNaughton, 1983; Rietkerk et al., 1997, 2002).
-Therefore, the environmental conditions of a landscape influence the impact of the grazers and concurrently influence the vegetation repartition, making their impacts in shaping landscapes less apparent than other variables (e.g., rainfall) because the impact is muted by other environmental dynamics.
+Grazing is a type of disturbance that can harm vegetation, leading to a degradation of the vegetation cover over time under unsuitable grazing strategies.
+The SDa3 simulations, testing the impact of grazers with the model ViSTA\GrAM (Table 2), showed little influence of grazing on vegetation final states.
+Even if these results are not very different from those obtained by the original model ViSTA\M17 (Mayaud et al., 2017a), the ViSTA\GrAM model simulations presented additional insights on the interaction between grazers and vegetation in southern African semi-arid environments.
+While the vegetation was not altered by the grazing enough to produce a change in its spatial organization or coverage, the impact of the grazing was noticeable when looking at the evolution of the total biomass of grasses between the update of vegetation and the response in the mean growth of the grasses.
+The combination of a decrease in the available grass biomass and an increase in the mean growth of the grass under an increasing stocking rate applied in the simulations suggests that the environment can compensate for the action of the grazer.
+The grasses experienced an increasing growth rate under grazing, allowing the environment to recuperate the foraged biomass.
+This compensation mechanism has already been recognized in previous studies (Hickman and Hartnett, 2002; Leriche et al., 2001; McNaughton, 1983) to highly limit the degradation of vegetation under a low to moderate stocking regime.
+Under an intensive stocking regime, the regrowth rate of vegetation does not equate to grazing degradation and results in a change in the vegetation spatial reorganization and a decrease in the grass proportion (Aubault et al., 2015; Hickman and Hartnett, 2002; Jeltsch et al., 1997a).
+The maximum stocking rate an environment can sustainably carry is highly variable based on the vegetation species, the nutrient availability, and the water availability (Hickman and Hartnett, 2002; Mc-Naughton, 1983; Rietkerk et al., 1997, 2002).
+Therefore, the environmental conditions of a landscape influence the impact of grazers and concurrently influence the vegetation repartition, making their impacts in shaping landscapes less apparent than other variables (e.g., rainfall) because the impact is muted by other environmental dynamics.
 Multiple studies in arid and semi-arid grasslands, with environmental conditions similar to the ones represented in the SDa3 simulations, showed the same increase in vegetation biomass production in response to the presence of grazers (Aubault et al., 2015; Ludwig et al., 2017; Yu et al., 2019).
 The lack of sensitivity to varying stocking rates in the results presented in this study is therefore attributed to the sensitivity of the environment to grazing and not to the sensitivity of the model itself.

-The results from this study demonstrated that the changes in the amount of sediment eroded were influenced more by the vegetation organisation than the stocking rates applied.
-Knowing no significant changes in the transport rate will be observed without significant changes in the long-term vegetation cover, the small intermittent increases in sediment erosion in the SDa3 simulations can be associated with the degradation in vegetation cover by foraging even though it is not reflected in the mean amount of sediment eroded.
-The increase in stocking rate suggests there is a potential for increased sediment transport, but it is not translated into long-term increased transport because of the lack of change in the vegetation cover.
-Again, while the present simulation configuration does not result in a significant difference in sediment transport amounts, it demonstrates the capability to exhibit a variation of the transport under different environmental conditions.
+The results from this study demonstrated that the changes in the amount of sediment eroded were influenced more by the vegetation organization than the stocking rates applied.
+Knowing that no significant changes in the transport rate will be observed without significant changes in the long-term vegetation cover, the small intermittent increases in sediment erosion in the SDa3 simulations can be associated with the degradation in vegetation cover by foraging even though it is not reflected in the mean amount of sediment eroded.
+The increase in stocking rate suggests that there is potential for increased sediment transport, but it is not translated into longterm increased transport because of the lack of change in the vegetation cover.
+Again, while the present simulation configuration does not result in a significant difference in sediment transport amounts, it demonstrates the capability to exhibit variation in transport under different environmental conditions.